 According to the female drivers we’ve interviewed, including senior RSG contributor Paula, neither company is great… however, Uber has recently launched a number of new safety features, including:

 - Enhancing ride check

 ⭐️ Both companies have a long way to go before female drivers feel truly safe, but Uber has made a number of strides to improve driver safety.

 Does Uber or Lyft pay for drivers’ gas?
 In the past, neither company paid for drivers’ gas costs, but recently Uber reversed course and decided to pay drivers a temporary fuel surcharge between 45 and 55 cents!

 ⭐️ This is a BIG DEAL and heavily tips our decision in favor of Uber.

 Uber vs Lyft: Which Rideshare Company is Better?

 For me, the winner of which rideshare company is better is Uber.
 Your mileage may vary, but in my experience, I tend to make the most amount of money with the least amount of work when driving for Uber.
 That’s important!

-The reasons I find Uber to be a better company in the Uber vs. Lyft debate is:
+The reasons I find Uber to be a better company in the Uber vs. Lyft debate are: